While in London back in June, I had the chance to catch the exhibition on Japanese artist Yayoi Kusama.

 I didn’t know a thing about her art but was very surprised to learn about her fascination for pumpkins.
 I had never seen anything like it.
 And in this day and age of art being such an unbelievably tortured and complicated hodgepodge, I found her work refreshing.

 So I decided to check out what her world was all about.

 Beyond the diversity of forms and techniques she uses, there is a large palette of vivid colors and a reverie that exudes from so many paintings and visual installations.

 Speaking of visual installations, I was most impressed by the three mirror rooms she created at the Wharf Road Galleries.

 I first entered in the “Where the Lights in my heart go” room, which was located on the gallery’s terrace.
 This installation recreated what seems to be a small planetarium.
-It was like watching the stars on a beautiful dark night of summer.
+It was like watching the stars on a beautiful summer night.